computationalcore/emberjs-aws-serverless/README.md

 The application utilizes Ember.js methodology by abstracting API Gateway communication into adapters, allowing you to write controller code utilizing ember models.

-This application run locally (in a docker lambda and docker DynamoDB) and on the AWS Cloud.
+This application can run 100% locally (in a docker lambda and docker DynamoDB) and 100% on the AWS Cloud.

 ## Prerequisites